Protect-Democracy/chatbot/README.md

    - Create an AI Agent in your DigitalOcean account
    - Navigate to Settings > Endpoint Access Keys
    - Create a new access key and copy it to your environment variables
-   - Copy the Agent ID and Endpoint URL from the agent settings
+   - Copy the Endpoint URL from the agent settings

 For detailed instructions on setting up and using AI Agents, please refer to:
 - [DigitalOcean GenAI Platform Documentation](https://docs.digitalocean.com/products/genai-platform/)